Roy-lab/Roadmap_RegulatoryVariation/README.md

 #Scoring nodes based on significant interactions with SNPs: The code for mapping significant interactions to SNPs and scoring the genes based on their significant interactions with SNPs is provided in the **mapregionpair_snp** directory.
 This is what is used as input into the graph diffusion and MTGC pipeline.

 #Network Generation: The code for generating the cell-type specific networks is included in the **NetworkGeneration** directory.
-Note that this includes the distal nd proximal networks.
+Note that this includes the distal and proximal networks.

-#Graph diffusion and eigenvector calculation
+#Graph diffusion and eigenvector calculation: Information and code on the diffusion process and eigenvector calculation is provided in **DiffusionAndEigenvectors**

 #Muscari
 After the eigegnvectors are calculated, to do the multi-task clustering we used MUSCARI